 After that open Migration Assistant and your old Mac should be there.

-What If Your Apple Migration Assistant Is Dead On Ethernet?
+What If Apples Migration Assistant Is Dead On Ethernet?

 Hey.
 You having issues with Migration Assistant over Ethernet?
 Check out our fixes below and see if they help.

 1. It’s best to start off with a 1GB Ethernet cable.

 Your safest bet is to get the one Apple sells to do the job direct from them.
 Ok so it’s not cheap.
 And you’ll need an adaptor as well.
 But that way you’ll know you’ve got the right cable running between your Macs.

 2. Put your old Mac in Target Disk Mode.

 You’ll need your old Mac in Target Disk Mode for Migration Assistant to work on your new Mac over Ethernet.

 Open up System Preferences.
 Look for the Startup Disk option.
 And once inside there click on the Target Disk Mode button.

 You’ll see your old Mac come up on your new Mac’s desktop once it has restarted.
 It’ll look like an external backup drive on your desktop.